-Instructional design is based on theoretical and practical research in the areas of cognition, psychology and problem-solving.
-It is historically and traditionally rooted in cognitive and behavioral psychology.
-Constructivism (learning theory), has influenced the thinking in the field recently.
+Instructional design is predicated on theoretical and practical research within the areas of cognition, psychology, and problem-solving. it’s historically and traditionally rooted in cognitive and behavioral psychology.
+Constructivism (learning theory), has influenced the thinking within the field recently.

-The process of Instruction Design consists broadly of determining the current state and the needs of the learner, defining the end goal of instruction, and creating some intervention to assist in the transition.
+The process of Instruction Design consists broadly of determining the present state and therefore the needs of the learner, defining the top goal of instruction, and creating some intervention to help within the transition.

-Ideally, the process is informed by Pedagogically(adult learning) and anagogically(adult learning) tested theories of learning and may take in place in student-only, teacher-led or community-based settings.
-The outcome of this instruction may be directly observable and scientifically measured or completely hidden and assumed.
+Ideally, the method is informed by Pedagogically(adult learning) and anagogically(adult learning) tested theories of learning and should happen in student-only, teacher-led, or community-based settings. the result of this instruction could also be directly observable and scientifically measured or completely hidden and assumed.

 History of system approach to Instructional Design